Tornado season may reach its peak in the spring months, but it lasts a lot longer than that and depends on where you live.

 Tornadoes typically form during thunderstorms, but they can also accompany tropical storms and hurricanes.
 These tornadoes will most often be at the right and ahead of the storm path as it comes ashore.

-According to Roger Edwards of the Storm Prediction Center, the common answer given to how tornadoes are formed — warm, moist air meeting cool, dry air — is a gross oversimplification.
-He writes that recent theories and results from the Vortex program suggest that tornado development is related to temperature differences across the edge of downdraft air, but mathematical modeling studies of tornado formation also indicate that it can happen without such temperature patterns.
+But according to Roger Edwards of the Storm Prediction Center, the common answer given to how tornadoes are formed — warm, moist air meeting cool, dry air — is a gross oversimplification.
+He writes that recent results from the Vortex program, which is focused on studying and understanding tornadoes, suggest that tornado development is related to temperature differences across the edge of downdraft air, but mathematical modeling studies of tornado formation also indicate that it can happen without such temperature patterns.
 "Very little temperature variation was observed near some of the most destructive tornadoes in history on May 3, 1999," notes Edwards in the National Oceanic and Atmospheric Association's webpage on tornadoes.

 Scientific explanations aside, there are some simple clues that indicate a tornado may be on its way.
 Signs of an oncoming tornado include a dark, greenish sky, wall cloud, large hail or a load roar, similar to the sound of a freight train rolling by.
-If any of these signs are spotted, or if there is a tornado warning in your area, get to a basement, interior room or under a sturdy piece of furniture immediately.
+If you spot any of these signs, or if there is a tornado warning in your area, get to a basement, interior room or under a sturdy piece of furniture immediately.

 Tornado duration and intensity

-NOAA says that the details of how a tornado dissipates are debated by scientists, but what is known is that tornadoes rely on a source of instability and a large scale property of rotation.
+The details of how a tornado dissipates are debated by scientists, according to NOAA, but what is known is that tornadoes rely on a source of instability and a large-scale property of rotation.
 Tornadoes can range from a few seconds to an hour long, but most last less than 10 minutes.
 As a tornado is weaving its destructive path, varying storm conditions can cause it to weaken and die or pick up strength and become more destructive.
 On rare occasions, two tornadoes can hit the ground together in the same place, but the larger tornado will typically draw in and absorb the less powerful one.